 |Resco Deluxe Dog Nail Clippers

 The 10 Best Dog Nail Clippers for Black Nails

 1. Safari Professional Nail Trimmer for Dogs – Best Overall

-Trimming black nails requires a sturdy clipper with razor-sharp blades, and we chose the Safari Professional Nail Trimmer for Dogs as the best overall nail clipper for black nails.
-The clipper’s double blade and tension spring design give you incredible control while grooming, and the non-slip grip keeps your hand from sliding during the delicate task.
+Trimming black nails requires a sturdy clipper with razor-sharp blades, and we chose the Safari Professional Nail Trimmer for Dogs as the best overall nail clipper for dogs with black nails.
+The clipper’s double blade and tension spring design give you incredible control while grooming, and the non-slip grip keeps your hand from sliding during this delicate task.

 Unlike many competing products, the Safari clipper has a safety lock that keeps the blades closed and secure when not in use.
 Compared to other clippers in its price range, the Safari has sharper blades and a high-quality design.
 Customers were impressed by the Safari’s performance and durability, but some mentioned that the handles were too small for large hands.
 However, the Safari clippers also come in a larger size for big hands.